maxdemaio/max-nextjs/data/blog/machine-language.md

 A memory hierarchy consists of a small memory that is easy to access and fast.
 This is the cache.
 The main memory is larger and less cheap to access.
 Then the slowest memory can sit on disk.
 The farther away you get from the ALU/CPU the more expensive it becomes to get that data.

-Also, the CPU usually contains a few easily accessed registers.
+Also, the CPU usually contains a few accessible registers.
 They are central to machine language.
 Not only can you use them to store data, but you can store addresses in them.

 Addressing Modes: